Hollywood celebrates itself — of course it's a fiction

 Any viewer who wanted could have learned the truth before seeing the film (as I did), and then examined the movie as it unrolled with an awareness of its massaging of our emotions, no matter how little self-irony Affleck showed in his commentary.
 He speaks blithely of importing an experience he had in the Congo to make a general point about Third World nations.

 Affleck majored in Middle East studies at university.
-Though he did not complete them, his deliberate rewriting of history and 'sexing up' of the truth cannot be put down to ignorance.
+Though he did not complete the studies, his deliberate rewriting of history and 'sexing up' of the truth cannot be put down to ignorance.

 In a way, this is Hollywood getting its own back on politics, where 'sexing up' is a way of life.

-It is difficult for me to imagine a person with background knowledge watching this film alone and not switching it off or walking out in disgust at the manipulations deployed to achieve its transparently desired effects.
+It is difficult for me to imagine a person with background knowledge watching this film alone or that they would not switch it off and walk out in disgust at the manipulations deployed to achieve its transparently desired effects.

 However, watching it in an internationally aware group, as I did, we all stayed through to the end (see Tan on emotional contagion, p79), though the final chase evoked astonished laughter at the obviousness of the staging.
 If you had any doubts that this story was not to be taken seriously, this surely quashed them.